 2. We reserve your session time just for you.
 The 24-hour notice allows us to place another child in your canceled appointment time.
 As we have a waiting list of patients trying to get in for therapy, a missed appointment on your part prevents another patient from getting the help they need.

 3. Many insurance companies expect regular attendance to ABA therapy as a requirement of an approved treatment plan.
 If appointments are missed or canceled on a regular basis it could affect the status of your claim.
 Your child’s treatment plan has been established by their BCBA to help them grow.
 Missing appointments hinders that process and may end up delaying progress.

 4. Please see the Parent Handbook for more information on this policy.

 5. Please contact our scheduler via email, text, or call to cancel an appointment.

 Change in Staff Requests

 If you have specific questions or concerns regarding the BCBA or therapists working with your child please arrange an in-person meeting first with the supervising BCBA to discuss your concerns.
-If your concerns are not resolved through this meeting, we request you arrange a meeting with Aspire's Clinical and Executive Directors to discuss your concerns.
+If your concerns are not resolved through this meeting, we request you arrange a meeting with Aspire's Clinical and to discuss your concerns.
 It is our greatest hope, through effective communication, all concerns will be resolved.
 If however, if a family is still requesting a staff change after these meetings, the Aspire team will discuss your concerns and make a decision regarding your request.
 Please understand changing BCBA's, in particular, is not easily accommodated as multiple families are impacted by this type of change.
 It is our highest goal to ensure all families have the very best care.
 If it is determined that a change is possible, we will implement a process that is least disruptive to all families involved.